HPLT 3.0: Very Large-Scale Multilingual Resources for LLMs and MT. Mono- and Bi-lingual Data, Multilingual Evaluation, and Pre-Trained Models: Mining for Bilingual Texts

 \section{Mining for Bilingual Texts}

 After constructing and evaluating the monolingual corpus, a natural next step is to further leverage these resources to mine parallel data.
-Although the field is increasingly favoring LLMs over traditional encoder–decoder architectures, the use of parallel corpora in LLM pretraining has been shown to enhance multilingual capabilities \cite{zhang2024enhancing,qorib-etal-2025-just}.
-Moreover, machine translation (MT) systems can be used to generate synthetic data from monolingual resources that is useful for LLM pretraining, as presented in \sref{sc:multisynt}.
+Although the field is increasingly favoring LLMs over traditional machine translation (MT) encoder–decoder architectures, the use of parallel corpora in LLM pretraining has been shown to enhance multilingual capabilities \cite{zhang2024enhancing,qorib-etal-2025-just}.
+Moreover, MT systems can be used to generate synthetic data from monolingual resources that can be useful for LLM pretraining, as discussed in \sref{sc:multisynt}.

-We are releasing parallel data at both sentence and document-level.
+We release parallel data at both sentence- and document-level.
 Recent work in MT is moving towards document-level translation.
-This shift is reflected in the release of training datasets \cite{merx2025openwho,obrien2025dochplt}, dedicated benchmarks \cite{fernandes-etal-2023-translation,deutsch2025wmt24++}; and the development of targeted training strategies \cite{ramos2025multilingual}.
+This shift is reflected in the release of training datasets \cite{merx2025openwho,obrien2025dochplt}, dedicated benchmarks \cite{fernandes-etal-2023-translation,deutsch2025wmt24++}, and the development of targeted training strategies \cite{ramos2025multilingual}.
 This is motivated by the ability of LLMs to leverage long context, which allows them to model discourse phenomena such as coreference resolution, anaphora or ellipsis, which are typically lost when restricting training to the sentence level.

-We create English-centric parallel resources for 28 European languages, diverse in terms of linguistic families and resource availability.
+We create English-centric parallel resources for 28 European languages (see Table~\ref{tab:bitext-stats} in the appendix for details), diverse in terms of linguistic families and resource availability.
 We use Bitextor\footnote{\url{https://github.com/bitextor/bitextor}} for parallel data extraction.
 Bitextor takes as input the cleaned monolingual documents.
 The pipeline performs sentence segmentation, translates sentence into synthetic English for document alignment, and then applies cleaning rules and deduplication.
 We follow \citet{de-gibert-etal-2024-new,burchell-etal-2025-expanded} with minor modifications.
 The main change we apply is that we maintain document structure from the beginning of the extraction.